jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2A/parameters.txt

 say that the representation theory of ``SL(2,R)`` tells us that there are four representations with infinitesimal character ``rho``.
-Two of them are the discrete series associated to the compact Cartan and corresponding to the two parameters above with ``nu=0``; the other two are the trivial representation and an irreducible principal series;
+Two of them are the discrete series associated to the compact Cartan and correspond to the two parameters above with ``nu=0``; the other two are the trivial representation and an irreducible principal series;
-both, attached to the split Cartan and corresponding to the parameters with ``nu=1``.
+both, attached to the split Cartan and correspond to the parameters with ``nu=1``.

 We will say more about the representations of ``SL(2,R)`` later.
 But,